turbra/microshift/README.md

 This Ansible playbook automates the installation and configuration of MicroShift on a Red Hat Enterprise Linux 9 (RHEL 9) host.
 It supports dynamic versioning and ensures all necessary dependencies and configurations are in place for a functional MicroShift environment.

+Once you have deployed Microshift, add some GitOps magic with this [repo](https://github.com/turbra/microshift-homelab/).

 ## Features

 - Dynamically specify the MicroShift version using `rpm_install_version`.